mashery/iodocs/README.md

 24. "location" (optional) key value determines where the parameter will go.
 Can be "query" or "header".
 Default to "query".

 43. "booleanValues" is an array of [true, false] alternatives that will instead populate the drop down box.

+49. "type" key value is *textarea* that will render a textarea box, a multi-line text input control.

 ### Example #2 - Request Bodies & Arrays